nerthul11/HOG_Randomizer/ReadMe.md

 ## Known issues

 - If a new game is started and the randomization is aborted, it doesn't always unload the files and thus rends you unable to randomize properly.
 This fixes automatically by reopening the game.
-- Pins for locations aren't properly loaded into RandoMapMod, so to check their status one has to rely on the Randomizer log files.
-Information is correctly stored inside those.

-## Future improvements

-- Have a UI indicator of which locations have been cleared and which haven't to improve Godhome tracking.
-- Add the mod to RSM.
-- Fix the pin issues.